CIMR-Algos/SeaIceDrift_ATBD_v2/book/baseline_algorithm_definition.md

 distance defining $\mathcal{D}$.

-$\rho(x,y,\delta_x,\delta_y)$ is computed at each of those points and the best 3 vertexes are kept for initialising the Nelder-Mead optimisation.
+$\rho(x,y,\delta_x,\delta_y)$ is computed at each of those points and the best 3 vertexes are kept for initialising the Nelder-Mead optimization.

 Termination and convergence is tested upon via a relative difference of function values at the current *best* and *worst* vertexes, $f_b$ and
 $f_w$.
 Specifically, the algorithm is said to have converged if and only if $| f_b - f_w | < (f_b + f_w) \times \tau + \epsilon$, with $\tau$ and
 $\epsilon$ small and positive floating point values.
 As a safeguard, the maximum number of iterations is set to 1000.

-In Eq. {eq}`eq_maxim` $\mathcal{D}$ is a disc shaped domain expressing the *a-priori* knowledge we bring to the optimisation problem.
-Its purpose is to limit the search area for the solution vector during the optimisation process.
+In Eq. {eq}`eq_maxim` $\mathcal{D}$ is a disc shaped domain expressing the *a-priori* knowledge we bring to the optimization problem.
+Its purpose is to limit the search area for the solution vector during the optimization process.
 It is defined by a centre point $(x_c,y_c)$ and radius $\mathbf{L}$.

 $$
 (\delta_x,\delta_y) \in \mathcal{D}_{x_c,y_c} \Leftrightarrow d(x_c,y_c;\delta_x,\delta_y) < \mathbf{L}